What insulation should you use to insulate a room in the roof?

 • leave a continuous 25 mm gap along the length of the eaves.
 Make sure there’s no material that might block the air flow;

 • leave a 50 mm gap between the insulation and the roofing felt.
 To guarantee enough space is left, it may be necessary to add battens underneath the roof joists; and

 • leave a 5 mm wide opening along the length of the eaves.
 If you are creating a flat ceiling on the underside of the ridge, you can ventilate this void using vent tiles.

 Habitable rooms will also need other ventilation strategies, such as opening windows with trickle vents or, if creating a damp environment such as a bathroom, a fan vent.
 If you need, you can also get air-leakage tests carried out.
-These are also covered by the Green Homes Grant scheme.

 6. Take steps to reduce thermal bridging